Table of Contents[Hide][Show]

 One specific pathogenic bacteria, P. copri, was found more often in patients with rheumatic arthritis.
 This bacteria might be one of the triggers for the heightened immune response, eventually resulting in overactive white blood cells and autoimmune disorders.

 To counteract dysbiosis and ward off immune system attacks, your best course of action is to add probiotics to your diet.

 - Consume probiotic-rich food and drinks such as probiotic yogurts, kefir, miso, sauerkraut, kombucha, and pickles.

-- Add high-quality probiotic supplements to your daily intake.
+- Add a high-quality probiotic supplement to your daily routine.

 By boosting the probiotics in your system and rebuilding the colonies of beneficial bacteria, you can get your immune system back under control.
 A healthy and balanced gut can reduce both the severity of symptoms and the frequency of arthritic flare-ups (and boost your overall health as well!)

 If you notice any signs of rheumatoid arthritis, you should see a healthcare professional right away.
 The sooner it’s diagnosed, the sooner you can begin treatments that will alleviate symptoms and control flare-ups.